 Each of our executive officers, including the NEOs, is party to a change in control severance agreement.
-Our change in control severance agreements continue in effect through November 30, 2019 (provided that in the event that Ciena is in active negotiations regarding or has entered into a definitive agreement with respect to a change in control transaction, or has effected such a transaction, the term is subject to an automatic extension until the earlier of negotiations or the agreement being terminated or 12 months following the effective date of the transaction).
+As the agreements in place were due to expire in accordance with their terms, in November 2019, each of our executive officers, including the NEOs, entered into a new form of change in control severance agreement, each of which is effective through November 30, 2022, unless earlier terminated (provided that in the event that Ciena is in active negotiations regarding or has entered into a definitive agreement with respect to a change in control transaction, or has effected such a transaction, the term is subject to an automatic extension until the earlier of negotiations or the agreement being terminated or 12 months following the effective date of the transaction).
 As described in "Payments Upon Termination of Employment Following Change in Control" below, the change in control severance agreements provide our executive officers with certain severance benefits in the event that such officer's employment is terminated by us or any successor entity without "cause," or by the officer for "good reason," within 90 days prior to or one year (or in the case of our CEO, 18 months) following a "change in control," as such terms are defined in the agreements.
-In addition, the agreements provide that upon a "change in control," any performance-based equity awards, to the extent unvested, will be converted into awards with time-based vesting conditions.
+In addition, the agreements provide that upon a "change in control," any performance-based equity awards for which the applicable performance period has not yet expired will be converted into awards with time-based vesting conditions.
 Conversion of performance-based stock awards upon a change in control does not require termination of employment.
-For these converted awards, the unvested portion will be deemed to have commenced time-based vesting on the grant date, with one-sixteenth of the grant amount vesting every three months thereafter.
-Because conversion of the awards will cause certain unvested stock awards to vest upon a change in control, we have included in the table below calculations with respect to the corresponding value of the vesting of such affected performance-based awards.
+For these converted awards, the unvested portion will be deemed to have commenced time-based vesting on the grant date, and will vest over the shorter of (i) four years, with one-sixteenth of the grant amount vesting each March 20, June 20, September 20, and December 20 following the grant date or (ii) the period between the date of grant and the original final vesting date of the award, with the award vesting proportionately over the period on each March 20, June 20, September 20 and December 20 following the grant date.
+Because conversion of the awards will cause certain unvested stock awards to vest upon a change in control, we have included in the table below calculations with respect to the corresponding value of the vesting of such affected performancebased awards.
 For purposes of these calculations, we have used the actual share amount earned, in the case of PSU or MSU awards that have been earned, or, alternatively, the "target" number of shares for such PSU or MSU, in the case of awards that have a current performance period or otherwise remain to be earned, as applicable.

-The following table shows the estimated value of the conversion of performance-based equity awards, and the resulting acceleration of vesting of these awards, for each NEO assuming that there was a change in control of Ciena on the last day of our fiscal 2018 and that the acquiror assumed or provided substitute awards for our outstanding equity awards (see also the "Acceleration of Vesting of Equity Awards Resulting from Change in Control Where Equity Awards are not Assumed or Replaced by Acquiror" table below).
-The value of stock awards is determined based on the number of shares subject to acceleration of vesting, multiplied by \$32.02 per share, the closing market price per share of Ciena common stock on The New York Stock Exchange on the last trading day of our fiscal 2018.
+The following table shows the estimated earned value of the conversion of performance-based equity awards for which the applicable performance period has not yet expired, and the resulting acceleration of vesting of these awards, for each NEO assuming that there was a change in control of Ciena on the last day of our fiscal 2019 and that the acquiror assumed or provided substitute awards for our outstanding equity awards (see also the "Acceleration of Vesting of Equity Awards Resulting from Change in Control Where Equity Awards are not Assumed or Replaced by Acquiror" table below).
+The value of stock awards is determined based on the number of shares subject to acceleration of vesting, multiplied by \$36.43 per share, the closing market price per share of Ciena common stock on The New York Stock Exchange on the last trading day of our fiscal 2019.